 I hope you find this quick guide useful…. please let me know in the comments.

-A Quick Guide to Wheelchair Friendly Days Out on the North West Coast
+Wheelchair Friendly Days Out on the North West Coast

 The Wirral peninsula boasts some of the most diverse coastlines.
 Having walked all of the Wirral Coastal Path and Wirral Way (not with a wheelchair), I’m in an ideal position to vouch for its beauty, tranquility and unrivalled charm.